 If your teen has been pressing you for a cell phone, you may be wondering how to handle his request.
 Ultimately, each family has to make an individual decision, but here are some points to consider.

 Back in the dark ages (say, the 1980s), people frequently left their homes, and there was absolutely no way to get in touch with them until they returned, whether 20 minutes or 20 days later.

-These days, of course, it's not uncommon for people to race 20 minutes home to retrieve a forgotten cell phone.
-We apologize for being unreachable -- "I'm so sorry, my ringer was on 'silent'" -- and check for missed calls constantly.
-Is it any wonder that teens and tweens want in on the action?
+These days, of course, it’s not uncommon for people to race 20 minutes home to retrieve a forgotten cell phone.
+We apologize for being unreachable — “I’m so sorry, my ringer was on ‘silent'” —

 So what’s the right answer when your teen asks for a cell phone?
 Here are a few questions to ask before you make a decision.